KillReal/MediaCloud/devnotes.md

 	- [x] 	Dynamicly change columns
 		- Rejected due to hard implementation and onresize triggering
 - Review sql requests (Accordingly to ActorProvider staff)
-- Rename Uploader to TaskScheduler
 - Add debug init logging to services
 - Admin check for display actors in Statistic and Statistic
-- Is DataService necessary at all ???
-- Fix DataService actor context when it used by task in background when actor is logged off or close page.

 # Changelog